gagneurlab/Manuscript_Avsec_Bioinformatics_2017/README.md

 ## Spline transformation paper

-Disclaimer: I haven't tested the whole pipeline end-to-end.
-Hence you might encounter some dependency bugs or so.
+Disclaimer: I'm in the process of porting the code from my research repository and haven't tested the whole pipeline end-to-end.

 ## Installing requirements